eFreight rl papierlose transportprozesse

-- Send an FWB version 16 or 17 (or XFWB upon consultation) with all relevant contract data via your message provider or by delivering a message with Lufthansa Cargo’s self-service message capture tool (eAWB Data Capture)
+- Send an FWB version 16 or 17 (or XFWB upon consultation) with all relevant contract data via your message provider or by delivering a message with Lufthansa Cargo’s self-service message capture (eAWB Data Capture).

 - Deliver freight without paper-AWB.

-The new Lufthansa Cargo “eAWB Data Capture” simplifies and improves the capture process and transmission of shipment data (MAWB and HAWB).
+Lufthansa Cargo's “eAWB Data Capture” simplifies and improves the capture process and transmission of shipment data (MAWB and HAWB).
 Also agents without messaging connection to LH Cargo can deliver paperless shipments and profit from eAWB and eHM processes.

-The application features a range of new functions which can be found in the regular user manual.
-In order to access the capture application it is mandatory to inherit a LH Cargo Web Portal Account which also grants entry to all other eServices that are located in the LH Cargo web environment.
+The application features a range of functions which can be found in the regular user manual.
+In order to access the capture application it is mandatory to inherit a Lufthansa Cargo Web Portal Account which also grants entry to all other eServices that are located in the Lufthansa Cargo web environment.